brandonelderveil/shadowscribe/README.md

 ## Feature Overview

-- **Ephemeral rooms** � Room state is in-memory only.
+- **Ephemeral rooms** Room state is in-memory only.
 When the last socket disconnects or 24 hours elapse, the room is invalidated forever.
-- **Per-user passphrases** � Everyone derives an AES-GCM key from their phrase and salt (PBKDF2-SHA256 w/250k iterations).
-Others must supply the same phrase to decrypt that user�s feed.
+- **Per-user passphrases** Everyone derives an AES-GCM key from their phrase and salt (PBKDF2-SHA256 w/250k iterations).
+Others must supply the same phrase to decrypt that user s feed.
-- **No historical replay** � Clients joining late never receive earlier messages.
+- **No historical replay** Clients joining late never receive earlier messages.
-- **TLS-first transport** � The server refuses to boot without TLS unless you opt into an insecure development mode.
-If you omit `TLS_CERT_PATH`/`TLS_KEY_PATH`, a self-signed �snakeoil� cert is minted automatically under `certs/`.
+- **TLS-first transport** The server refuses to boot without TLS unless you opt into an insecure development mode.
+If you omit `TLS_CERT_PATH`/`TLS_KEY_PATH`, a self-signed snakeoil cert is minted automatically under `certs/`.
-- **Self-contained stack** � Vanilla HTML/CSS/JS front-end, Node.js + `ws` broker.
+- **Self-contained stack** Vanilla HTML/CSS/JS front-end, Node.js + `ws` broker.
 No database, no external services.

 ## Quick Start